 Jokes about the 50 shades of this light-black neutral aside, gray has been trending steadily for several reasons.
 It can warm.
 It can cool.
 It can kick up pastels tones, and it can tone down jewel tones, and it can do both at the same time, in different rooms.
 Finding the perfect gray for your home takes a little bit of patience and a few jars of paint samples, but the good news is that when you find it, you absolutely know.

 Need more help finding your true colors?
-Our featured designers can help.
+Book a project consult.